Praqma/web-alliance/_pages/initiatives.md

 We will present how to run the Atlassian Data Center toolstack in Docker with Kubernetes to bring the strength of Data Center and Kubernetes together: Scale horizontally and get resiliency; Everything is described as code; Upgrade Jira with zero downtime and scale to meet demands in seconds.
 ASK also supports Atlassian Server editions.

-## Install hardware using containers

-At our customers, we are working on installing hardware boards in their products using containers.
-The idea is to wrap dependencies for build and hardware installation in a container to alleviate other dependencies than physical cables and a Docker image.
-This enables build system and developers to use the same environment, as well as the installation.

-If interested, you need to contact us before the gathering, so we can ask the customer if we can demonstrate the setup.

 ## PlusBump